FOGGIE: Figuring Out Gas & Galaxies In Enzo XII. The Formation and Evolution of Extended HI Galactic Disks and Warps with a Dynamic Circumgalactic medium: Comparison of the origin and fate of polar rings in two systems

-The precession of the polar ring is quantified in Fig.~\ref{fig:tempest_ring_evolution}, which shows the ring-averaged inclination and position angle between $t=6$--$13.7$ Gyr.
-Between $t\sim6.5$--$9$ Gyr, the polar ring precesses relatively rapidly towards the disk plane, dropping to an angle of $\sim$40\textdegree.
-Following this, the inclination does not change as significantly.
+The precession of the polar ring is quantified in Fig.~\ref{fig:tempest_ring_evolution}, which shows the ring-averaged inclination and position angle.
+Between $t\sim6.5$--$9$ Gyr, the polar ring precesses relatively rapidly towards the disk plane.
 At $t\sim10$ Gyr [C], the position angle of the misaligned gas begins to change rapidly, as it aligns with the smaller warp present in the inner disk.